sofvanh/mosaic-labs-website/posts/community-notes-by-x.md

 **Factor vectors**: First thing to note is that, to avoid overfitting, the factor vectors are currently just one dimensional (though they plan to increase the dimensions when they have more data).
 In practice, across all notes, this results in a spectrum where a negative factor roughly corresponds to the political left, and a positive factor corresponds to the political right (note that this spectrum was not hardcoded, but rather found automatically by the algorithm).
 This leaves a lot to be desired.
 In particular, because **“consensus between the left and right” is used as a proxy for high-quality information**, which might be good in some cases, but probably not for many others.[^c2f2dysibw] There are also plans to use multiple ranking models for different groups, though this seems mostly to be about dealing with geographic and linguistic diversity.[^78m4twa2vsl]

 **Modeling uncertainty**: Another detail is that they actually run gradient descent multiple times, including extra extreme ratings from “pseudo-raters” in each run.
-This forms a distribution of helpfulness scores, and in the spirit of risk-aversion, they use the lower-bound value of \\(i_n\\) to classify a note as “helpful,” and an upper bound value of \\(i_n\\) to classify it as “not helpful.”[^pyyuakpea3l]
+This forms a distribution of helpfulness scores, and in the spirit of risk-aversion, they use the lower-bound value of $i_n$ to classify a note as “helpful,” and an upper bound value of $i_n$ to classify it as “not helpful.”[^pyyuakpea3l]

 **User helpfulness**: This is the weirdest part in my opinion.
 They actually estimate the model parameters in two separate rounds.
 After the first round, the algorithm computes a “user helpfulness” score for each user based on how well their own ratings predicted the final rating assigned by the algorithm.
 Users which do a poor job of predicting the group decision are labeled as unhelpful, and are filtered out for the second round, which will give the final verdict on all the notes.[^qzwpuog8b0a] I don’t know how strict filtering is in practice, but from [the docs](https://communitynotes.twitter.com/guide/en/under-the-hood/contributor-scores) it seems that at least two thirds of their ratings need to match the group consensus in order to be counted in the second round.
 This is also the key to “rating impact,” which unlocks the ability to write your own notes, where you get permission only once you have correctly predicted at least 5 note outcomes.